 - the third condition is if nothing satisfies then do nothing just record the variables you need to save.

 For running this algorithm, you need the following code:

 #code algo_obj = TradingAlgorithm(initialize=initialize,handle_data=handle_data) perf_manual = algo_obj.run(data) perf_manual[["MA1","MA2","Price"]].plot()

 You can plot the graph also using method plot()

 Snapshot of the screen using Zipline

-We hope that you found this introduction to zipline and implementing a strategy using the same useful.
+We hope that you found this introduction to zipline in Python and implementing a strategy using the same useful.
 In our next article, we will show you how to import and backtest data in CSV format using Zipline.
 For building technical indicators using python, here are few examples.

 Learn importing and backtesting on Zipline using data from Google and OHLC data in CSV format.
 Calculate backtesting results such as PnL, number of trades, etc in our post ‘Importing CSV Data in Zipline for Backtesting‘.

 We have noticed that some users are facing challenges while downloading the market data from Yahoo and Google Finance platforms.
 In case you are looking for an alternative source for market data, you can use Quandl for the same.